best learning management systems LMS for employee training

 4. Absorb LMS

-Absorb LMS is a cloud-based learning platform that leverages AI, analytics, and personalization to empower learning with top features, including user experience, LMS E-Signatures, and content libraries.
+Absorb LMS is a cloud-based learning platform that uses AI, analytics, and personalization to empower learning with top features, including user experience, LMS E-Signatures, and content libraries.

 The reporting and analytic features can be configured to your preferences and allow you to share learning insights and course completion across the company, including with groups such as the C-Suite and department heads.
 The eCommerce feature enables hassle-free customer transactions and ease of market access.